Cord circuit

 In telecommunications, a cord circuit is a switchboard circuit in which a plug-terminated cord is used to establish connections manually between user lines or between trunks and user lines.
 A number of cord circuits are furnished as part of the switchboard position equipment.
-The cords may be referred to as front cord and rear cord or trunk cord and station cord.
-In modern cordless switchboards, the cord-circuit function is switch operated and may be programmable.
+The cords may be referred to as front cord and rear cord or as trunk cord and station cord.
+In modern cordless switchboards, the cord-circuit function is switch-operated and may be programmable.

 In early and middle 20th century telephone exchanges this task was done by a supervisory relay set known variously as junctor circuit or district junctor.
 Later designs made it a function of the trunk circuit or absorbed it into software.